juststrings/Airline-Delay/README.md

 The slim differences in their delay could also be related to the huge difference in their flight covered with XE taking the lead. <br>
 This is re-establishing the fact that Length is the number determinate of delay of airlines in this datasets. <br>

+* Airline FL Vs Airline 9E <br>
+The relationship between FL and 9E is another brainstorming scenario. <br>
+We are used to a higher delay by an airline whenever the distance/length travelled by that airline is more than that of the other.<br>
+But in this case, we would notice that Airline FL travelled the most distance compared to airline 9E yet ended up with a lower delay. <br>
+We shouldn't forget their relationship also in terms of flight.<br>
+We would notice Airline airline 9E has a higher flight covered compared to airline FL and their difference in distance/length covered is little.<br> <br>

+Their fore this accounted for the higher delay in airline Xe with a lesser delay in airline FL. <br>